luyadev/luya/README.md

 ### Questions and Problems

-If you have any question or problem, don't hesitate to create a [new issue](https://github.com/zephir/luya/issues/new) on the project repository.
+If you have any questions or problems, don't hesitate to create a [new issue](https://github.com/zephir/luya/issues/new) on the project repository.

 + [Questions & Issues](https://github.com/zephir/luya/issues)

 ### Contribution

-We are always looking for poeple who share their thoughts, code and problems with us.
+We are always looking for people who share their thoughts, code and problems with us.
 Below the links to the contribution guides:

 + ![Deutsch](https://raw.githubusercontent.com/savetheinternet/Tinyboard/master/static/flags/de.png) [Anleitung](https://luya.io/de/dokumentation/luya-collaboration)
 + ![English](https://raw.githubusercontent.com/savetheinternet/Tinyboard/master/static/flags/us.png) [Guide](https://luya.io/en/docs/luya-collaboration)